 - A Sequential and Spiraling Curriculum – Our program builds thoughtfully from lesson to lesson, year to year, reflecting careful intention and coordination.
 In many cases, we revisit ideas and skills introduced in past years, each time going deeper.

-- A focus on Learning to Learn – We are committed to teaching study skills, organizational strategies and time management through our sophisticated and in-depth Learning Applications (LeApps™) curriculum.
+- A focus on Learning to Learn – We are committed to teaching study skills, organizational strategies and time management through our sophisticated and in-depth Learning Applications (LeApps™) curriculum for grades 1-8.

 - Co-curricular breadth – From the earliest years, the Independence experience includes science, art, music, world languages, technology, library and physical education.
 While many schools have been forced to make cuts in these areas, we believe in breadth and richness of program.